crisfervil/DynamicsNode/readme.md

 ```typescript
 retrieveAll(entityName: string): Array<any>
 ```
-Is equivalent to call the retrieveMultimple method not specifying the conditions or attributes method
+Is equivalent to call the retrieveMultiple method not specifying the conditions or attributes method

 ## Create